Bernd and Hilla Becher

 Bernhard "Bernd" Becher ([ˈbɛçɐ]; 20 August 1931 – 22 June 2007), and Hilla Becher, née Wobeser (2 September 1934 – 10 October 2015), were German conceptual artists and photographers working as a collaborative duo.
 They are best known for their extensive series of photographic images, or typologies, of industrial buildings and structures, often organised in grids.
 As the founders of what has come to be known as the 'Becher school' or the Düsseldorf School of Photography, they influenced generations of documentary photographers and artists in Germany and abroad.
 They were awarded the Erasmus Prize and the Hasselblad Award.

 Biography

 Bernd Becher was born in Siegen.
 He studied painting at the Staatliche Akademie der Bildenden Künste Stuttgart from 1953 to 1956, then typography under Karl Rössing at the Kunstakademie Düsseldorf from 1959 to 1961.
 Hilla Becher was born in Potsdam.
 Prior to Hilla's time studying photography at the Kunstakademie Düsseldorf from 1958 to 1961, she had completed an apprenticeship as a photographer in her native Potsdam.
 Both began working as freelance photographers for the Troost Advertising Agency in Düsseldorf, concentrating on product photography.
-They got married in 1961.
+They were married in 1961.
+The German-American photographer Max Becher (born 1964) is their son.